Now Accepting Applications for 2021 Season!

 The Fine Print

-We ask that each candidate commit to an 18-month agreement.
+We ask that each candidate to our apprenticeship commit to an 18-month agreement and that interns commit to completing the summer season.
 This timeline enables each team member to learn and contribute in a meaningful way, and for us to benefit from the training we invest in you.
 The Orcas Hotel and Donohue House are quite literally our family home; as such, we ask that each of our team members demonstrate exemplary behavior both at work and as they interact with the Orcas community.
 Each successful candidate will be asked to authorize a background check.
-There is a strict zero-tolerance policy for any illegal behavior.
+Limited housing is available, but we are unable to accommodate pets or additional family members in staff housing.